TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32H7/BTT_Kraken/3.5/btt_kraken_h723_canfd_3_5.md

 CAN-FD only requires 2 wires to be connected between each board, CAN-H and CAN-L.
 We recommend using stranded twisted wire pairs, such as those found in ethernet patch cables.

 Using the Duet 3 1LC toolboard as example (and the image below), the red wire on the CAN-FD cable is the CAN-H wire and the black is the CAN-L wire.
-They should be connected to the middle two connections on the CAN-FD connector on the BTT Octopus Pro v1.1.
+They should be connected to the middle two connections on the CAN-FD connector on the BTT Kraken.
 CAN-H is connected to CAN-H and CAN-L is connected to CAN-L.
-Although the BTT Octopus Pro v1.1 also provides ground and 24v on that same 6 pin JST connector, we recommend wiring the toolboard directly to the PSU.
+Although the BTT Kraken also provides ground and 24v on that same 6 pin JST connector, we recommend wiring the toolboard directly to the PSU.

 {% include image.html file="toolboard_canfd.png" url="<https://teamgloomy.github.io/images/toolboard_canfd.png>" alt="Toolboard CAN-FD wiring" caption="Toolboard CAN-FD wiring" %}